Dr. John Grant

 - Ph.D.
 University of London (Queen Mary)

 - B.A.
 (Hons) Wilfrid Laurier University

 I have broad interests in modern and contemporary political theory, the history of political thought and Canadian politics.
 I specialize in critical theory (especially the Frankfurt School and dialectical thought), democratic theory and political ideologies (Marxism, feminism, republicanism, liberalism).
-Currently I am working on a book that addresses the dynamics of political unity and exclusion as understood throughout the history of political thought, and as practiced by the Canadian state.
+I also serve as a co-editor at the journal Contemporary Political Theory.

 Dialectics and Contemporary Politics: Critique and Transformation from Hegel through post-Marxism (London and New York: Routledge, 2011).
 Paperback issued in 2013.

 ‘A Strange Fate for Politics: Jameson’s Dialectic of Utopian Thought’

 In The Political Uses of Utopia: New Marxist, Anarchist and Radical Perspectives, ed.
 S.D.
 Chrostowska and James D. Ingram (New York: Columbia University Press, 2017), 227-39.